ericps1/crts/README.md

 Other source files in the cognitive\_engine directory will be automatically linked into the build process.
 This way you can define other classes that your CE could instantiate.

-To make this work, a cpp file that defines a CE must be named beginning with "CE_" as in the examples.
+A couple of notes on syntax for cognitive engines:

-* Any cpp files defining a cognitive engine must begin with "CE_" as in the examples! *
+- The header and source files of a cognitive engine must reside in a directory which names the cognitive engine.
+- The name of the directoy, the header and source files, and the class itself must all match.
+- The name used must begin with CE\_
+- The header must be a .hpp file and the source must be a .cpp file
+- Other sources used can be .c, .cc, or .cpp files

+If you just copy the CE\_Template directory and replace Template with your desired name, everything should work out.

 Installed libraries can also be used by a CE.
 For this to work you'll need to manually edit the makefile by adding the library to the variable LIBS which is located at the